federicomariamassari/udacity-sfend/projects/p4/p4-radar-target-generation-and-detection.md

 ## Overview

-In this MATLAB project, I design and simulate all the steps of a radar signal processing chain.
+In this MATLAB project I design and simulate the steps of a radar signal processing chain.
 After generating a specific waveform based on system requirements and modelling a target's motion using constant velocity, I propagate the wave and calculate the mixed, or beat, signal for each time step.
 Next, I perform two passes of Fast Fourier Transform (FFT) on the data, one to identify the initial position of the vehicle, the other to also infer its speed in a Range-Doppler Map (RDM).
 Finally, I implement a 2D CA-CFAR algorithm to remove noise induced by heat and other environmental factors, and precisely locate the target.
 Most tasks are timed to monitor their efficiency.

 ## Project Report